Rhode Island Disability Benefits: 3 Ways to Get Payments

 Federal Supplemental Security Income (SSI) Benefits Are Your Third Option

-SSI has the strictest eligibility requirements of the three programs.
+SSI has the strictest eligibility requirements of the three disability programs.
 To qualify, you must not exceed income or asset limits.
-According to SSA.gov, “Income is money you receive, such as wages, Social Security benefits, and pensions.
+According to SSA.gov, “Income is money you receive, such as wages, Social Security retirement, and pensions.
 Income also includes things like food and shelter.
 The amount of income you can receive each month and still get SSI depends partly on where you live.”

 Assets are things you own, including real estate, bank accounts, cash, stocks, or bonds.

 You may be able to get SSI if your assets are worth $2,000 or less.
 A couple may be able to get SSI if they have assets worth $3,000 or less.
 If you own property that you wish to sell, you may be able to get SSI while trying to sell it.
-The SSA does not count economic impact payments, or CARES Act payments, as income for SSI.

 • Are between the ages of 18 and 65.